kengodhil/kengodhil/README.md

 - 🤝 I'm looking for help with **learning blockchain technologies**

 - 💬 Ask me about **web development**
+- Mission

+To engineer software solutions that empower businesses, governments, and communities through intelligent systems, spatial technologies, and artificial intelligence.
+-Vision

+To become a world-class Software Engineer creating innovative digital products that transform industries across Africa and beyond.--

 - 📫 How to reach me **mhangafadhili.e@gmal.com**